Center for Anxiety, OCD, and Cognitive Behavioral Therapy

 National Social Anxiety Center logo - Specializing in social anxiety therapy.
 NSAC Philadelphia representative offering CBT in Philadelphia and teletherapy across the US.

-Our practice is honored to serve as the Philadelphia regional clinic and proud to be a board member of the National Social Anxiety Center (NSAC).
+As an independent Philadelphia-based anxiety, OCD, and trauma specialty psychology practice, our Center is honored to serve as a practice within the National Social Anxiety Center (NSAC) network.
 NSAC is committed to offering the highest quality, evidence-based anxiety therapy services for social anxiety and related conditions to those in need.
 We actively contribute to this mission through research, collaboration, dissemination to clinicians, and public education.
 For more information, please visit NSAC here.

 Center for Anxiety, OCD, and